deliasi/cse15l-lab-reports/lab.md

         cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/
         cat /home/linux/ieng6/cs15lsp23/public/hello.txt

-<li> Certain commands have differents uses, but all commands are useful.
+<li> Certain commands have different uses, but all commands are useful.
  <br> I recommend using the commands with different parameters in order to notice the change in output.
  <br> Understanding the purpose of each command allows for a far more broad use amongst multiple files.
  <br> Being able to use these commands succesfully will allow you to list contents of working directories, move between directories, and ultimately give you power to alter the contents of your files.